-In Guam, you have the right to:
+In North Carolina you have the right to:

-See and get a copy of your medical record.
+• See and get a copy of your medical record.

-Your health care provider usually must let you see your medical record or give you a copy of it no later than 30 days after they receive your request.
-This right is called the right to access your medical record.
+Your health care provider usually must let you see your medical record or give you a copy of it within 30 days after they receive your request.

-Your health care provider is allowed to charge you a fee for copying your record.
-They can also charge you the actual cost for postage if you have the copy mailed to you.
+In most cases, your health care provider is allowed to charge you a reasonable, cost-based fee for copying your record.
+Your provider can also charge you the actual cost for postage if you have the copy mailed to you.